Fethard, County Tipperary: Economy

 According to Tipperary County Council's 2017 "Settlement Plan for Fethard", the economy and employment within the town are "linked deeply with the heritage of the Town, the surrounding agricultural hinterlands and the equine industry".
 Heritage tourism marketing for the area focuses on the town's medieval defensive walls and the area's association with horse-racing and breeding.

 Sport

 The town is also known in the thoroughbred horse racing industry as the home of Coolmore Stud and of the stables of Michael "Mouse" Morris.
-McCarthy's Hotel was the home of Dick McCarthy, a professional jockey of the early 20th century, who finished third in the Grand National at Aintree in 1929.
+McCarthy's Hotel was the home of Dick McCarthy, a professional jockey of the early 20th century, who rode Savernake in the 1930 Grand National.

-Fethard Rugby Club, based at the community sports fields, fields under-age teams for boys and girls and a senior side.

 Fethard GAA Club plays at Fethard GAA Park, formerly known as the Barrack Field.
-The club holds 21 senior county football titles, more than any other team in the county.
+The club holds 21 senior county Gaelic football titles, more than any other team in the county.

 Transport

 The Thurles-Clonmel bus route, operated by Bernard Kavanagh & Sons/The Shamrock Bus Company, serves Fethard.

 The nearest station is Clonmel railway station, approximately 13 kilometres away.

-Fethard is located at the intersections of the R692, R689 and R706 regional roads.